nullptre/single-sand/README.md

     true);
 ```

-More advanced examples are listed in section below.
+Advanced examples are in sampe projects, see below.

 # Supported tools